 College Advising, Applications, Letters of Recommendation, and Scholarships

-Academy students will be mailing applications for college admission and scholarships in the Fall semester of their senior year.
-It is essential students begin filling out these applications no later than the summer prior to the senior year.
-Either the College Advisor or an Academic Advisor will be assigned to every student during their second semester at TAMS to provide assistance with college and scholarship applications.
+Academy students may be applying for admission to other institutions and for scholarships during the Fall semester of their second year.
+It is essential students begin filling out these applications no later than the summer prior to the second year.
 Seminar presentations and workshops about the application process are given by the College Advisor.
-A Guide to College Admissions, published on-line by the TAMS Academic Office, is available to all juniors and their parents.
-Other on-line computer resources should also be used.
-Applications will require letters of recommendation from faculty and the TAMS staff.
-It is important that students become acquainted with faculty and with TAMS staff so that recommendation letters can be stronger and reflect unique characteristics of the student.
+Applications typically require letters of recommendation from faculty and the TAMS staff, so students should become acquainted with faculty and with TAMS staff so that recommendation letters can be stronger and reflect the unique characteristics of the student.
 Attitudes and classroom behavior that exhibit respect for authority, alertness, promptness with assigned work, imagination, and eagerness to learn are important characteristics to cultivate.
-It is necessary to give faculty and staff ample time to prepare recommendation letters – at least three weeks before the deadline for submission.
-Students should be sure to express appropriate gratitude to those who write recommendation letters.
+Students should give faculty and staff ample time to prepare recommendation letters—at least one month before the deadline for submission—and students should express appropriate gratitude to those who write recommendation letters.

 Numerous scholarship opportunities are available for Academy graduates who have high SAT scores, outstanding grades, strong initiative, clean disciplinary records, and good communication skills.
-These opportunities include the Siemens Competition, Intel Science Talent Search, the Goldwater scholarship, the Morris Udall Scholarship, National Merit Scholarships, along with many merit or need based scholarships given by the admitting institution.
-Official UNT transcripts are required for university and scholarship applications.
-Transcripts are obtained from the university Registrar’s Office located in the Eagle Student Services Building, and must be given to the assigned TAMS College Advisor.
+These opportunities include the Regeneron Competition (for second-year students), the Goldwater scholarship, the Morris Udall Scholarship, National Merit Scholarships, along with many merit or need-based scholarships given by the admitting institution.
+Official UNT transcripts are required for university and scholarship applications, and students can (a) request that UNT’s Registrar Office located in the Eagle Student Services Building send transcripts to the appropriate institutions, or (b) enjoy the service provided by the TAMS College Advisor by obtaining a copy of the UNT transcript and giving it to TAMS College Advisor.

 National Honor Society

-Seniors are inducted into the National Honor Society only once a year at the Academy Convocation in September.
+Eligible second-year students will be invited to join the National Honor Society at the beginning of their second year.
 Qualifications for induction and for continuing membership in NHS are:

 - Cumulative GPA of 3.0 or higher